kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 * IPv4 address - 32 bit IP addresses assigned to pod interfaces, host interfaces, L2 bridges, tunnel end-points and any other network resource requiring IPv4 connectivity.
 An example is `192.68.13.1`.

 * IPv6 address - 128 bit IP address assigned to pod interfaces, host interfaces, L2 bridges, L3 routers, tunnel end-points and any other network resources requiring IPv6 connectivity.
 You can configure one or more IPv6 addresses on an interface.
-An exampole is `2001:db8:3333:4444:5555:6666:7777:8888.`
+An example is `2001:db8:3333:4444:5555:6666:7777:8888.`

 * Dual Stack - IPv4 and IPv6 addresses assigned to pod interfaces, host interfaces, L2 bridges, L3 routers, tunnel end-points and any other network resource requiring IPv4 and IPv6 connectivity.